 School of Drama alumna Jenn Lyon moved to New York City just three days following her 2003 graduation.
 Since then, her career has evolved between theater, film and television roles—ranging from “The Coast of Utopia” on Broadway (which earned 11 Tony Awards in 2007) to FX’s “Justified” and “Saint George.”
 Most recently, Lyon appears in TNT’s “Claws,” a drama-comedy centered around a Florida nail salon.
-“Claws” has been renewed for a second season, to air in 2018.
+“Claws” airs Sunday nights at 9 p.m.
+ET.

 A mix of Carole Lombard, Myrna Loy, Madeline Kahn, Judy Holiday, Jean Smart, Bill Murray, Danny Kaye, Roseanne and Rosalind Russel.
 I live for screwball comedies, odd vocal inflections and complete truth in deadpan faces.
 I love complicated technical timing that looks easy.